Possible microbursts in southern Rowan County - Salisbury Post

 shavonne.potts@salisburypost.com

-CHINA GROVE — Several oversized trees were scattered across the parking lot of Prince of Peace Lutheran Church Monday morning as a thunderstorm likely caused microbursts resulted in damage at the church and in other nearby areas.
+CHINA GROVE — Several oversized trees were scattered across the parking lot of Prince of Peace Lutheran Church Monday morning as a weekend thunderstorm likely caused microbursts that resulted in damage at the church and in other nearby areas.

 According to interim Emergency Services Chief Allen Cress, there was some storm damage within a half-mile radius of the Bostian Heights Fire Department.
 Cress said there were about three or four weather-related calls to the county 911 center.